 - 4 stalks of cilantro

-- 1 tablespoon of chili powder
+- 1 tbsp chili powder

-- 1 tablespoon of liquid smoke
+- 1 tbsp liquid smoke

-- 2 teaspoons of sea salt
+- 2 tsp sea salt or to taste

 - Pepper to taste

-- Homemade bean burgers are not the same as store bought.
-They need to be handled with care or they will crack.
+Homemade bean burgers are not the same as store bought.
+They need to be handled with care or they may crack.
 Also, canned beans can be inconsistent in texture.
 Some are super dry, so if that's the case you should add a little water to make the patty more cohesive.
 You may freeze the patties in a freezer proof container for 1 month.